marklogic-community/mlphp/README.md

 ## PHP API for MarkLogic

-Developers can now build powerful search applications in PHP using MarkLogic Server with an open source PHP API.
-The PHP API makes it easy to store documents, manage document metadata, and create sophisticated search queries on a web server running PHP (version 5.3 or greater).
+MLPHP is a PHP API for MarkLogic that makes it easy to store documents, manage document metadata, and create sophisticated search queries on a web server running PHP (version 5.3 or greater).
 The PHP classes communicate with the MarkLogic via the [MarkLogic REST API](http://developer.marklogic.com/learn/rest).

 After installing MLPHP (see below), you can load documents into MarkLogic with just a couple lines of PHP code: